The Living End (film)

-The Living End is a 1992 American comedy-drama film by Gregg Araki.
-Described by some critics as a "gay Thelma and Louise," the film is an early entry in the New Queer Cinema genre.
-The Living End was nominated for a Grand Jury Prize at the Sundance Film Festival in 1992.
+The Living End is a 1992 American road comedy-drama film written and directed by Gregg Araki.
+It stars Craig Gilmore and Mike Dytri as two HIV-positive young gay men who meet by chance and embark on a road trip after one of them kills a police officer.
+Described by some critics as a "gay Thelma & Louise", the film is an early entry in the New Queer Cinema genre.
+The Living End was nominated for the Grand Jury Prize Dramatic at the 1992 Sundance Film Festival.